 5.6.13 CIS cluster security management service interface

 The CIS cluster security management service interface produced by the CCM provides the capability to a consumer to request security management related to CIS clusters.
 The interface associated to CIS cluster security management service is based on the service interface requirements specified in ETSI GS NFV-IFA 036 [i.12].

+5.6.14 Data analytics service interface

+The data analytics service interface produced by the MDAF provides the capability to a consumer to manage data analytics processes.
+The interface associated to data analytics service is based on the service interface requirements specified in ETSI GS NFV-IFA 047 [i.14].

 6 NFV-MANO reliability considerations